jaywaddy/rollygon-site/src/content/models/fahrenheit.md

 ---
-title: Intamin Track Generator
+title: Fahrenheit
-version: 0.1
+subTitle: Intamin Vertical Lift Coaster
+id: ed52a51adea94716b27ea4ed5534c8c4
-postDate: 2024-11-10
+postDate: 2024-11-09
 image: ""
 description: Description of the article would go into this section right here.
 This could be between one to two sentences.
-contentType: tool
-price: Free
 tags:
     - Intamin
-    - Blender
+    - Hershey Park
 ---

 This holds the information and specs about the tool along witht the download link.